Ofoten

 Ofoten is a traditional district in Nordland county in Northern Norway.
-It consists of the municipalities of Tysfjord, Ballangen, Evenes, Tjeldsund, Narvik, and Lødingen.
+It consists of Evenes Municipality, Narvik Municipality, and Lødingen Municipality.
 It is named after the main fjord, Ofotfjorden, which is at the center of this district.
 The 7829 km2 district was home to 29,968 residents in 2016, with almost half of the residents living in the town of Narvik.

 Geography

 Ofoten is characterized by fjords surrounded by many mountains with high, jagged peaks reaching up to 1900 m in height.
 About 43% of the area lies above 600 m.
 Below elevations of 500 m there are forests.
 Only 11% of the land is below an elevation of 60 m.
 The mountains are high especially in the east.
 In the interior parts of the municipality, there are a number of glaciers, such as Gihtsejiegŋa, and also many lakes.
 Besides the Ofotfjorden, there are a number of other fjords that cut into the landscapes, often with steep shorelines.

 The traditional district of Lofoten lies to the west of Ofoten, to the south is the traditional district of Salten, to the east is northern Sweden, and to the north is Troms county.